-Hoteliers gain a huge benefit from the Carousel because it takes focus away from online travel agencies (OTAs) and gives more prominence back to hotels.
+Hoteliers gain a huge benefit from the Carousel because it directly promotes the hotel-owned Google+ Local page and website.

 Let’s take a look at the query “cheap hotels in new york”, seen in the image below.
-Before the Carousel, OTAs like Expedia dominated the SERPs, taking not only the top organic places, but also the top paid advertisement placements.
-Unless you had a very popular hotel or bucket-loads of money to spend on search engine marketing ads (SEM), you could never oust OTAs.
+Before the Carousel, OTAs like Expedia were consistently at the top.

 Now, traditional organic listings of indexed websites have nearly vanished, even when viewed from monitors with a very large resolution.
 As you can see in the image above, only 2 traditional organic results appear, both pointing to OTAs or directories.
 At the very top we find an organic listing of Google+ Local Pages.
 These are not OTA listings, and these are not paid SEM ads.
 These are organic results based on the verified Google+ Local pages that Google thinks best match the query.
-Thus, by simply creating a Google+ Local page and verifying it (which is free and easy to do, as I explain in this guide), hotels can oust OTAs and much of the competition, taking the top spots for popular location-based queries.
+Thus, by simply creating a Google+ Local page and verifying it (which is free and easy to do, as I explain in this guide), hotels gain some of the top spots for popular search queries.

-This is huge news for hotels that OTAs have traditionally drowned in the search results.
-This change gives even the little guy a big opportunity to gain more new guests based on the quality of their web presence instead of the number of backlinks their website has or the amount of money they can spend on SEM.
+This change gives smaller hotels a big opportunity to gain more new guests based on the quality of their web presence instead of the number of backlinks their website has or the amount of money they can spend on SEM.

 Also, Carousel displays more hotels on the page.
 On a very large monitor like mine (1920×1080), Carousel adds another 14 hotels to a 1st page result–more than Google’s famous 10-per-page SERP, and even more than the relatively new local block, which Knowledge Graph appears to have superseded.